glouppe/info8010-deep-learning/lecture1.md

 ---

-plots from elements of sl

----

 class: middle

 Therefore, our goal is to adjust the capacity of the hypothesis space such that the expected risk of the empirical risk minimizer gets as low as possible.

 .center[![](figures/lec1/underoverfitting.png)]

----

-class: middle

-In practice, the capacity of the hypothesis space can be controlled through hyper-parameters of the learning algorithm.
-For example:
-- The degree of polynomials;
-- The number of layers in a neural network;
-- The number of training iterations;
-- Regularization terms.

 ---